 Step 2: Build your ERP RFP

-Once you’ve ranked your list of ERP requirements, build these into your ERP RFP.
-By doing so, the responding vendors will answer to the ERP criteria you’ve outlined.
+Once you’ve compiled and ranked your list of ERP requirements, it’s time to build these into your ERP RFP.
+By doing so, the responding vendors will answer how they plan on meeting the ERP criteria you’ve outlined.

 Make sure the RFP for your ERP selection process is professional looking and organized.
-Submitting your RFP project through a software platform design to manage RFPs is ideal.
-This way vendor responses (see Step 4) can be auto-compiled, tabulated and easier to analyze.
+Not only is this courteous, but it also shows vendors your company is serious about seeking out the best system.
+Further, you may want to consider submitting your RFP for ERP systems through a software platform designed to manage RFPs.
+This way, vendor responses (see Step 4) can be auto-compiled, tabulated and analyzed easily.

 Step 3: Identify and Submit to ERP Vendors